WORDCAMP RALEIGH 2017 – KEYNOTE SPEAKERS

 May 2, 2017

-A member of our team, Sarah, recently attended WordCamp Raleigh 2017.
-This two-day event was held at NC State's School of Engineering and was packed with WordPress, Search-Engine Optimization (SEO), web development and general business best practices.
+A few members of our team recently attended WordCamp Raleigh 2017.
+This two-day event was held at NC State’s School of Engineering and was packed with WordPress, Search-Engine Optimization (SEO), web development and general business best practices.
 Both days began with keynote speeches that focused on general life and business insights.

 The event started off with a keynote presentation by Chris Lema, a highly-regarded leader in the web industry.
 His talk was titled “Seven Stories, One Point,” and included several anecdotes that emphasized one overarching premise.

 Using the Woolworth Fire story as an extended metaphor, Lema delivered several one-liners that anyone could relate to, regardless of their field.
 Using his own life and experiences as an example, he gave the audience a visual of what each segment of his talk looked like.